UAlbertaALTLab/dictionary-database/docs/MD.md

   - **ex:** MD _mitsow_ = SRO _mîcisow_
 * Very occasionally includes a hyphen.
 * Some entries are multiword headwords, **ex:** _ayamihew masinahikan_.
-* Imperatives are not always given in their lemma form.
-This might need to be reconstructed using the FST.
+* There isn't always a lemma entry for imperative verb entries.
+In some cases we may need to reconstruct the lemma ourselves.

 ## Syllabics